 Schedule a pre-proposal consultation with an Institute faculty consultant to discuss your initial ideas.
 This saves you from developing a proposal that doesn’t align with the Institute's mission or that is not fundable.
 Your pre-proposal consultation may be face-to-face, by phone, or via Zoom.
 Only faculty who have met the deadline above will be considered for full-proposal submission.

 Schedule your consultation before the deadline!
 Before your consultation, please review the “What we can fund” and “What we cannot fund” sections below.

 After your pre-proposal consultation, please send to your Schreyer consultant a brief (<300 words) paragraph (not a proposal!) describing the project as you currently envision it.
 The description should include why it is innovative within your teaching context and/or its potential for transforming teaching and/or student learning.

-On or before Friday, March 29, 2019, the Schreyer Institute will send all pre-proposal descriptions to campus and college administrators for initial review.
-Administrators will determine which projects they would like to see developed into full proposals.
-(The Schreyer Institute typically funds only one or two projects from each campus or college.)
+On or before Monday, June 15, 2020, the Schreyer Institute will send pre-proposal descriptions to campus and college administrators for initial review.
+Administrators will determine which projects will be developed into full proposals (we typically fund only one or two projects from each campus or college).

-Submit a fully developed proposal through the web portal provided in the selection notification message by May 28, 2019.
+Submit a fully developed proposal through the web portal provided in the selection notification message.